Menditect/documentation/docs/test-configuration.md

 ## Definition

-A Test Configuration is an executable test script that describes which [Test Suites](test-suite) and which [Test Applications](test-application) will be/are tested.
+A Test Configuration is an executable test script that describes which [Test Suites](test-suite) and which [Applications](application) will be/are tested.

 The Test Configuration is the highest or first level of the 4-layer framework that is used in MTA.